proftpd/proftpd/README.md

 - If supported by the capabilities the host system, it can run as a non-privileged user in stand-alone mode, thwarting attacks aimed at exploiting "root" privileges.

-- GPL source license.
+- GPLv2 source license.
 The source code is available to audit.

 Documentation
 -------------